elaspic/elaspic/docs/installation_guide/config_file.rst

      Location to store provean temporary files if working on any note other than `beagle` or `banting`.
      For internal use only. **Default = ''**.

+  copy_data
+    Whether or not to copy calculated data back to the archive.
+Set to 'False' if you are planning to copy the data yourself (e.g. from inside a PBS or SGE script). **Default = True**.

 .. _`[DATABASE]`: